 Connected special function units/blocks operate using the 24V DC or 5V DC power supply of the PLC.
-Accordingly, when the total current consumption is larger than the current capacity of the PLC, it is necessary to add the power block FX3uc-1PS-5V.
+Accordingly, when the total current consumption is larger than the current capacity of the PLC, it is necessary to add the power block FX3UC-1PS-5V.

-2.3.11 For FX3UC-32MT-LT(-2)
+2.3.10 For FX3UC-32MT-LT

-- 1. The FX2N-16CCL-M and FX2N-32ASI-M cannot be used at the same time. - 2.
-Only one FX3U-64CCL unit can be connected to the main unit.
+The FX2N-16CCL-M and FX2N-32ASI-M cannot be used at the same time.

 Connected special function units/blocks operate using the 24V DC or 5V DC power supply of the PLC.
-Accordingly, when the total current consumption is larger than the current capacity of the PLC, it is necessary to add the power block FX3uc-1PS-5V.
+Accordingly, when the total current consumption is larger than the current capacity of the PLC, it is necessary to add the power block FX3UC-1PS-5V.